Mobile deep linking

 In the context of mobile apps, deep linking consists of using a uniform resource identifier (URI) that links to a specific location within a mobile app rather than simply launching the app.
 Deferred deep linking allows users to deep link to content even if the app is not already installed.
 Depending on the mobile device platform, the URI required to trigger the app may be different.

 Deep linking and mobile operating systems

-Unlike the Web, where the underlying technology of HTTP and URLs allow for deep linking by default, enabling deep linking on mobile apps requires these apps be configured to properly handle a uniform resource identifier (URI).
-Just like a URL is an address for a website, a URI is the address for an app on a mobile device.
+Unlike the Web, where the underlying technology of HTTP and URLs allows for deep linking by default, enabling deep linking on mobile apps requires these apps be configured to properly handle a uniform resource identifier (URI).
 Examples of URIs that launch a mobile app: